ivomac/qmk/readme.md

 - HJKL moved one key to the right so they are in the natural resting position of your right hand fingers.
-- Shift is to the left of spacebar: no modifiers for your pinky!
+- Shift is to the left of spacebar.
-- All ASCII characters are accessible in the base and symbol layers.
+- All ASCII characters are accessible in the base, SHIFT, and SYMBOL layers.
 - extra layer with several dead keys and macros (Linux compatible only)